 Frequently Asked Questions

-How many applications does LSU Law receive each year?
+How many J.D. applications does LSU Law receive each year?

-For the fall 2014 entering class, we received 896 applications.
-The LSU Law Center’s fall 2014 incoming class had 200 students.
+For the fall 2023 entering class, the Law Center received more than 1040 applications.
+The LSU Law Center enrolled 206 students in the fall 2023 incoming class.

 When is the application deadline?